brousalis/bendystraw/README.md

 ### extra tasks

-these tasks are used in the primary tasks accordingly. but if you want to run them on their own, feel free.
+these tasks are used in the primary tasks, but you can run them manually.

 command | description
 ------- | ------------
-`gulp clean` | deletes the `/build` and `/.dev` folders `gulp scaffold` | creates folders/files based on the config `gulp images` | copy images from bower components into dev folder `gulp images:build` | optimize images and put them in the build folder
+`gulp clean` | deletes the `/build` and `/.dev` folders `gulp scripts` | compiles coffeescript files to javascript into the `./dev` `gulp styles` | compiles sass files to css into the `/.dev` `gulp templates` | compiles the html files then creates a templates.js file `gulp fonts` | copies fonts from bower components into the build folder `gulp scaffold` | creates folders/files based on the config `gulp images` | copy images from bower components into dev folder `gulp images:build` | optimize images and put them in the build folder